surjeets/Home-Cage-Python-and-MATLAB-Code/README.md

 These codes can be used for motion detection and tracking animal activity in the home-cage.

 # MATLAB Code
 MATLAB code can be used to plot the actograms and score inactivity periods of the animal in home-cage.
+Futher, an experimenter can compare the video actogram with tethered LFP/EMG recordings.